Main Street SUNY Cortland is a bold initiative consistent with a powerful trend in American higher education.

 Main Street SUNY Cortland is located on Main Street opposite the Community Restaurant.
 The building’s owners, McNeil Development Consultants, made extensive renovations according to College specifications.

-The first floor houses the office of the Institute for Civic Engagement’s Community Innovation Project, the office of the director of the Cortland Downtown Partnership, the Center for Economic Education (CEE) and The Beard Gallery, a community art gallery.
+The first floor houses the office of the Institute for Civic Engagement’s Community Innovation Project the Center for Economic Education (CEE), and The Beard Gallery, a community art gallery.
 The first floor also provides space to develop research projects directed at community needs.
+The Cortland Downtown Partnership, which was originally housed at 9 Main Street has moved to its own location on the 2nd floor of 40 Main Street.

 The Community Innovation Coordinator is responsible for scheduling various educational, community and cultural meetings and events for the first floor space.
 The coordinator encourages use of the first floor as a base for student volunteer activities, service-learning projects,and internships to encourage even more civic engagement among SUNY Cortland students.

-The director of the Cortland Downtown Partnership (CDP) works with Main Street businesses to promote the economic development of Cortland’s downtown.
+The Institute for Civic Engagement maintains its strong ties to and collaboration with the Cortland Downtown Partnership (CDP) which works with Main Street businesses to promote the economic development of Cortland’s downtown.
 Annual festivals, such as Chill-a-Bration in the winter and A Taste of Downtown in the summer, are organized by the CDP.
 The director has been instrumental in obtaining and implementing grant-funded projects that support and promote downtown, such as a $500,000 grant from the New York State Music Fund for cultural programs.

 The Center for Economic Education was developed with support from the Appalachian Regional Commission.
 It’s goals are to offer training to area businesses and their employees that will foster the economic vitality of the community and to train and work in collaboration with area high school teachers for economic education in area schools.
 One example of this collaboration is a competition for the best new business ideas conducted in conjunction with Homer High School.